GabrielSOliv/Wordle-Game/Readme.md

 - **Create GUI**: ✔️
 - **Develop Game Logic**: ✔️
 - **Implement Language Support for English and Portuguese**: ✔️
-- **Add More Languages (e.g., Spanish, French, etc.)**: ☐
+- **Add More Languages (e.g., Spanish, French, etc.)**: ✔️
 - **Implement a Solver Algorithm**: ☐

 ## Future Enhancements

-1. **Multilingual Support**: Expand the game to include additional languages such as Spanish, French, and others.
-This will involve creating word lists and messages for each new language and integrating them into the game.
-2. **Solver Algorithm**: Develop an algorithm to solve the game automatically.
+1. **Solver Algorithm**: Develop an algorithm to solve the game automatically.
 This enhancement will provide insights into solving strategies and improve gameplay analysis.

 ## Game Components